How do I check my coding notice?

 - that your employer (or pension provider) is using the correct tax code for you.

-There may be other amounts to add to your personal allowance to increase the amount you can earn before paying tax – your 'tax free amount' – and therefore reduce the tax you have to pay.
-For example, you may be entitled to other allowances, like the blind person’s allowance, or you may be entitled to claim tax relief for pension contributions, charitable donations, and job expenses, such as using your own car for business or professional subscriptions.
+There may be other amounts to add to your personal allowance to increase the amount you can earn before paying tax – your 'tax-free amount' – and therefore reduce the tax you have to pay.
+For example, you may be entitled to other allowances, like the blind person’s allowance, or you may be entitled to claim tax relief for job expenses, such as using your own car for business or professional subscriptions.

-- if you owe tax for an earlier tax year, your tax free amount may be reduced so that you pay it back;
+- if you owe tax for an earlier period, your tax-free amount may be reduced so that you pay it

-- if you receive income that it is not possible to tax before you receive it, your tax free amount will be reduced by an estimate of that income.
-For example, if you rent out a property, HMRC might reduce your tax free amount by an estimate of your rental income, or if you receive savings interest on which tax is due, HMRC will reduce your tax free amount by an amount of estimated interest.
+- if you receive income that it is not possible to tax before you receive it, your tax-free amount may be reduced by an estimate of that income.
+For example, if you rent out a property and aren’t otherwise required to submit a Self Assessment tax return, HMRC might reduce your tax-free amount by an estimate of your rental income, or if you receive savings interest on which tax is due, HMRC will reduce your tax-free amount by an amount of estimated interest.

 What does the number in your tax code show?

-HMRC divide the tax-free amount by ten and then add on a letter.
+HMRC drop the last digit of the tax-free amount and then add on a letter.
 For example, in 2018/19, someone whose tax-free amount is just the personal allowance of £11,850 will have a tax code of 1185L.
-If you are an employee, this code will tell your employer that you are entitled to £988 tax free pay per month or £228 per week.
+If you are an employee, this code will tell your employer that you are entitled to £11,850 tax-free pay per year, £988 tax-free pay per month or £228 per week.
 Remember if you are a Scottish taxpayer, your tax code will start with the letter ‘S’.

 Letters in tax codes